-For small precision motors, automotive, appliance, commercial and industrial products and electronic and optical components, these criteria are generally met at the time a product is delivered to the customer, which is the time the customer has taken title to the product and the risk and rewards of ownership have been substantively transferred.
-These conditions are met at the time of delivery to customers in domestic sales (FOB destination) and at the time of shipment for export sales (FOB shipping point).
-Revenue from a part of sales of machinery is recognized upon inspection by the final customer.
+For small precision motors, certain automotive, appliance, commercial and industrial products, and electronic and optical components, these criteria generally meet the requirements for revenue recognition at the time a product is delivered to the customer, which is the time the customer has taken title to the product and the risk and rewards of ownership have been substantively transferred.
+These conditions are met at the time of delivery to customers in exports (under FOB destination) and at the time of shipment in exports (under FOB shipping point).
+Revenue from sales of certain machinery is recognized upon inspection by the final customer.